-Finally, as always, I would like to thank Heather Robinson, Consortium Manager, for her continued support to the consortium and its members.
-The successes that the consortium achieves are as a direct consequence of her knowledge, commitment and enthusiasm.
+Finally, as always, I would like to thank Heather Robinson, Consortium Manager, for her support to the consortium and its members during 2015-16.
+Heather retired in July 2016 and we wish her well.
+I would also like to thank Myra McRae, who stepped into the breach as Acting Consortium Manager, and who has worked hard to complete this report in Heather's absence.